 If you’re “cold packing” your fruits, simply place your fruits in your pre-prepared jars and pour the sugar syrup over them.

-Don’t fill the container to the top, but it’s essential that all your fruits are submerged completely.
+Don’t fill the container to the top, but all your fruits must be submerged completely.

 Option Two: Hot Packs

-If you prefer hot packing, once you’ve brought the sugar syrup to the boil, add in the fruit.
+If you prefer hot packing, once you’ve brought the sugar syrup to a boil, add in the fruit.
 Reheat to boil, then portion the mixture out into jars.

 As with the other method, make sure there’s at least half an inch empty space at the top of each jar, and immerse all the fruit.
 Close the jar, and you’re good to go!